Real, Unbiased doTERRA Review from an Ex-MLMer

 Even so, the general population still knows very little about essential oils, which means that this market is (amazingly) still in its early stages.

-So does this mean that you should sign up as a distributor?
+So does this mean that you should sign up as a distributor in 2023?

-You know, become an Essential Oil Tycoon in 2018 and get ahead of the curve before the market hits critical mass?
+Y’know, become an Essential Oil Tycoon and get ahead of the curve before the market hits critical mass?

-And I’m not alone; many aromatherapists, naturopaths, and other health-conscious peeps swear by them.
+Many aromatherapists, naturopaths, and other health-conscious peeps swear by ’em.

-Don’t forget that word-of-mouth is the primary driver behind a company like doTERRA doing literally BILLIONS of dollars each year.
+Don’t forget that word-of-mouth is the primary driver behind a company like doTERRA, doing almost TWO BILLION dollars each year.

-That says a heck of a lot about the quality of the product.
+For a company that started just over a decade ago, that says a heckuva lot about the high quality of the product.

-But in terms of the doTERRA business opportunity, you might wanna think twice.
+But in terms of the business opportunity, you might wanna think twice.

 So what exactly am I saying here?